Nilabha13/FastChat-221BHackerStreet/README.md

 If username is new, Send back a message: {'command':'new user'}.
 User should be shown suitable message by client and client will send back created password.
 The message will be of the form: {'command':'new password', 'password':'password'}.
 Server stores this username, password in database.
 Sends back message: {'command':'register for keyServer'} (note: keyserver uses a database to store keys of all registered users).
 User at this point connects to key server at port 5013.
-Sends message {'command':'register', 'username':'username', 'public key':'key'}.
+Sends message {'command':'STORE', 'username':'username', 'key':'key'}.
+Keyserver sends back either {'command':'ERROR'} which implies user already exists or it sends back {'command':'INFO'} which means successful keyserver insertion done.
 Then user disconnects from keyserver and starts sending regular messages.

 If username exists, send back a message: {'command':'existing user'}.
 User should be shown suitable message by client and client will send back user entered password.
 Message of form: {'command':'password authenticate', 'password': 'password'}.
 Server checks password.
 If wrong, send back message: {'command':'re-enter'}.
 This causes process to repeat.
 Else, server sends back message: {'command':'password accepted'}.
 If password wrong more than 3 times, server sends message {'command':'error', 'type':'wrong password error'}.
 Server then disconnects from client.
 Once client properly connected and authenticated, read pending messages from the database.
 If any messages found, send a message to client: {'command':'pending messages', 'messages':[] (this is an array of all messages, each has regular message format)}.

 Once a client is online and messaging, they type their messages.
-If client types 'read-userxyz', display all messages stored, recieved from userxyz. user may type 'user-all', show all messages with labels of who they were from.
-If user wishes to send messages, it will be of form userxyz-messagetxt
+A client is expected to enter either 'SEND' or 'READ'.
+If the client enters READ, they are prompted to enter a username.
+They may also enter 'all'.
+If they enter the username, all messages recieved from that username are showed.
+Otherwise, all messages recieved are displayed along with sender usernames.

-When client recieves message to be sent to userxyz, client makes socket connection with keyserver.
-Sends message to key server of form {'command':'enquire', 'username':'userxyz'} to get public key of userxyz.
-Key server sends back message {'command':'public key', 'key':'key'}.
+If client enters SEND, they are prompted to enter their message as well as the username of the reviever. client makes socket connection with keyserver.
+Sends message to key server of form {'command':'RETRIEVE', 'username':'userxyz'} to get public key of userxyz.
+Key server sends back message {'command':'PUBKEY', 'pubkey':'key'}.
+Keyserver could also return {'command':'error'...} which means user not found etc.

 Client uses that key to encrypt the message and then sends message to their server. {'command':'user-user message', 'encrypted message':'message', 'reciever username':'userxyz', 'sender username':'user1'}.